firelayer/landing-template/README.md

 ## Development

-Starter template is organized as a monorepo using [Lerna](https://lerna.js.org/) and yarn workspaces.
+Landing template is organized as a monorepo using [Lerna](https://lerna.js.org/) and yarn workspaces.
 Useful scripts include:

 #### `yarn bootstrap`
 > Installs package dependencies and links packages together - using lerna and yarn workspaces